zockerhuhn/Honkai-Star-Rail-farm-script/README.md

 To end the script early simply go back into the Terminal and press 'ctrl + c'

 ## Updating the script
-To update the script repeat steps 1-3 of the _Clone the repository_ step
+_To repare the script repeat steps 1-3 of the _Clone the repository_ step_

 Open cmd and enter 'cd [the folder where you installed the script]'